orthosium.com

 The CastOff system lets you manage your recovery with confidence.
 The system is based on a smart-insole fitted in the patient’s shoe or walking boot and a small Pod attached to the patient's ankle.

 The clinician, or caregiver will create a patient profile to set up the weight bearing protocol.
+This information is saved in the Pod

 Once the set up is complete, a thin, light, smart-insole is placed the shoe which is connected to a small Pod placed around the ankle.
 The Pod will sound a tone and vibrate when the patient has exceeded their prescribed weight limit.